 - Search Residential Care Facilities for Children / Teenagers on the DFPS website.

 - Or search Children/Adolescent Residential Treatment Facilities in the 2-1-1 database.

 Other Supportive Housing:

-- Use the links below to search for other Supportive Housing through the DADS website and in the 2-1-1 database:
+- Use the links below to search for other Supportive Housing through the HHSC website and in the 2-1-1 database: